c-woo/Predicting-Customer-Churn-for-SyriaTel/README.md

 ## Models used for predictions

 I'll be running the data through a couple different models to see which one yields the best results.

-The models I'll be using are:
+The models I'll be using are:<br>
-*Logistic Regression
+* Logistic Regression
-*Random Forest
+* Random Forest
-*XGBoost
+* XGBoost

 ## Logistic Regression

 ### Evaluation Metrics

-Precision:  0.4
+Precision:  40% <br>
-Recall:  0.784
+Recall:  78.4% <br>
-Accuracy:  0.7913669064748201
+Accuracy:  79.1% <br>
-F1-Score:  0.5297297297297298
+F1-Score:  53% <br>

 <img src='https://i.imgur.com/Mc8IK0l.png'>